 |Vigilant Divers||(264) 235-4096||The Valley, Central Anguilla|

-Be sure to look through the following table for information concerning the typical cost of dive services in this area.
+Check out the table just below to learn more about the typical cost of dive services in this area.

 |Offering Type||Low Rate||High Rate|

 |Double Tank Dive||$ 85.0||$ 120.0|

 |Night Dive||$ 50.0||$ 90.0|

 |Single Tank Dive||$ 50.0||$ 65.0|

 The following table has some information concerning some of the area's dive sites.